List of BoJack Horseman characters: Yolanda Buenaventura

 Yolanda Buenaventura (voiced by Natalie Morales) is an axolotl and employee of the Better Business Bureau sent to investigate Todd's clown dentist business.
 At the end of season 4 she becomes a potential love interest for Todd, revealing that she is also asexual and asking him on a date.
-After dating each other, the two end up breaking up but promise to get back together if they haven't found love by the age of 100.
+After dating each other, the two end up breaking up but promise to get back together if they have not found love by the age of 100.

 Vance Waggoner

-Vance Waggoner (voiced by Bobby Cannavale) is a human Hollywoo actor with a history of assault and making sexist, racist, and anti-semitic comments, who nevertheless is always able to revive his career by publicly apologizing for his actions.
+Vance Waggoner (voiced by Bobby Cannavale) is a human Hollywoo actor with a history of assault and making sexist, racist, and anti-semitic comments, who nevertheless is always able to revive his career by publicly apologizing (albeit insincerely) for his actions.
 He is initially cast on Philbert as Philbert's partner Fritz, due to Waggoner's "bad boy" reputation, but the controversy that ensues as a result of Waggoner's past and with Philbert's indelicate subject matter (as well as the countless job offers that he receives after returning to the spotlight) causes him to leave the show and be recast with Mr. Peanutbutter.

-He appears later in season 6 to be BoJack's AA sponsor after no one is willing to work or talk with BoJack anymore, and the two bond over having been "canceled."
+He appears later in season 6 to be BoJack's AA sponsor after no one is willing to work or talk with BoJack anymore due to Bojack being canceled for how he indirectly killed Sarah Lynn, and the two bond over having been "canceled."
 Waggoner encourages BoJack to hold onto his anger and continue making content for the small part of the population that still supports him, and directs BoJack in The Horny Unicorn, a bawdy, low-brow comedy.